FAQs about the Osher Lifelong Learning Institute at UWM

 How much is membership?

-Annual membership lasts September 1 to August 31 of the following year, though you can join anytime during the year.
-As a new member, your membership fee is prorated based on the month that you join and is in effect until the following August 31.
-Your membership then joins the continuing member fee schedule.
+Annual membership lasts from Sept.
+1 to Aug.
+31 of the following year, though you can join anytime during the year.
+As a new member, your membership fee is prorated based on the month that you join and is in effect until the following Aug.
+31. Your membership then joins the continuing member fee schedule.

 Do I have to be a member to take a class?